TerryV8/click-count/docs/terraform_vpc.md

 Finally, you can verify the VPC has been created by visiting the VPC page on AWS WEB UI console.

-# Recommandation for protecting access and secret keys from malicious attacks
+# Recommendation for protecting access and secret keys from malicious attacks

 Variables can either be entered using command arguments by specifying -var 'var=VALUE’.
 For example: terraform plan -var 'access_key=foo' -var 'secret_key=bar'.